Facts About Buddhism

 Nichiren Buddhism Is A Japanese Buddhist Movement In The Mahayana Tradition

-It has been a hot topic in the West and is growing fast in the UK.
+It has been a highly debated topic in the Western world, and its popularity in the UK is rapidly expanding.

 Some Buddhists Abstain From Eating Some Vegetables